cap-js-community/cds-cucumber/README.md

 # CDS for Cucumber

-Provides a library to write behaviour-driven tests for CAP applications.
+Provides a library for behaviour-driven tests of CAP applications.
-It contains ready-to-use steps that help developers write tests in a BDD style.
+It contains ready-to-use steps that helps you write tests in a BDD style.
 The [cucumber](https://cucumber.io) project provides framework for that.

-Currently the library supports SAP Fiori® Elements.
+As of now, the library supports SAP Fiori Elements as UI framework.

-It would look like that:
+A typical test looks like this:

 ```gherkin
 Feature: Fiori preview page